gowthamankrithin/gowthamankrithin.github.io/content/authors/g-krithin/_index.md

 highlight_name: true
 ---

 I am Krithin, a visiting student at the [International Centre for Theoretical Sciences, Tata Institute of Fundamental Research](https://www.icts.res.in/).
-I am a
+I have a passionate interest in computational fluid dynamics and aerodynamics.
+Historical research in fluid dynamics has focused on explaining turbulence with the knowledge of laminar flow.
+I am intrigued by how, in nature, turbulence is the rule while laminar flow is an exception.
+With the pressing need for sustainable development, I see the road to the engineering marvels of the future is through taming the fascinating chaos turbulence is.

 Please find my comprehensive CV <a href="cv/Krithin_CV.pdf" target="_blank" rel="noopener noreferrer">here</a>.